maritimeconnectivity/maritimeconnectivity.net/docs/source/terminology.rst

 MCP entity
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-An entity registered at some MIR instance.
+An entity registered at an MIR instance (not including the MCC MCP testbed).

 Maritime Resource Name (MRN)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~